savanna-project/devstack/README.md

     172.18.0.1 instance-name

+If you see error 500, try to reinstall savanna-dashboard:

+    sudo python $savanna-dashboard-folder/setyp.py install

 For Ubuntu after installation may be some problems with launch instance.
 You should stop apparmor service:

     /etc/init.d/apparmor stop